Written by Stacey Kelleher. Reviewed by Sean Busch.

 - Allowing wet sand to dry in direct sunlight (before replacing the cover).

-4. Hold off on Playdates
+4. Press Pause on Playdates

 Anyone who’s had a stomach bug go through the family knows just how unpleasant – and contagious – they can be.
 Your child may not want to forego the fun, but it's vital to hold off on playdates until they feel better.